Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 East: Pennsylvania, New York, New Jersey, Massachusetts, Connecticut, Rhode Island, Maryland, Delaware, Maine, New Hampshire, Vermont

-Total: 27 states do NOT recognize Oregon CHL
+Total: 27 states do not honor Oregon CHL.

 How to Travel with Your Oregon CHL